x684867/nemesis_server/src/nodejs/deps/npm/doc/misc/npm-faq.md

 The `commit-ish` can be any tag, sha, or branch which can be supplied as an argument to `git checkout`.
 The default is `master`.

-## What is a `module`?
+## What is a `package`?

-A module is anything that can be loaded with `require()` in a Node.js program.
-The following things are all examples of things that can be loaded as modules:
+A package is anything that can be loaded with `require()` in a Node.js program.
+The following things are all examples of things that can be loaded as packages:

 * A folder with a `package.json` file containing a `main` field.
 * A folder with an `index.js` file in it.
 * A JavaScript file.

-Most npm packages are modules, because they are libraries that you load with `require`.
-However, there's no requirement that an npm package be a module!
+Most npm packages are packages, because they are libraries that you load with `require`.
+However, there's no requirement that an npm package be a package!
 Some only contain an executable command-line interface, and don't provide a `main` field for use in Node programs.

-Almost all npm packages (at least, those that are Node programs) *contain* many modules within them (because every file they load with `require()` is a module).
+Almost all npm packages (at least, those that are Node programs) *contain* many packages within them (because every file they load with `require()` is a package).

-In the context of a Node program, the `module` is also the thing that was loaded *from* a file.
+In the context of a Node program, the `package` is also the thing that was loaded *from* a file.
 For example, in the following program:

     var req = require('request')

-we might say that "The variable `req` refers to the `request` module".
+we might say that "The variable `req` refers to the `request` package".

-## So, why is it the "`node_modules`" folder, but "`package.json`" file?
-Why not `node_packages` or `module.json`?
+## So, why is it the "`node_packages`" folder, but "`package.json`" file?
+Why not `node_packages` or `package.json`?

 The `package.json` file defines the package.
 (See "What is a package?" above.)

-The `node_modules` folder is the place Node.js looks for modules.
+The `node_packages` folder is the place Node.js looks for packages.
-(See "What is a module?" above.)
+(See "What is a package?" above.)

-For example, if you create a file at `node_modules/foo.js` and then had a program that did `var f = require('foo.js')` then it would load the module.
+For example, if you create a file at `node_packages/foo.js` and then had a program that did `var f = require('foo.js')` then it would load the package.
 However, `foo.js` is not a "package" in this case, because it does not have a package.json.

-Alternatively, if you create a package which does not have an `index.js` or a `"main"` field in the `package.json` file, then it is not a module.
-Even if it's installed in `node_modules`, it can't be an argument to `require()`.
+Alternatively, if you create a package which does not have an `index.js` or a `"main"` field in the `package.json` file, then it is not a package.
+Even if it's installed in `node_packages`, it can't be an argument to `require()`.

-## `"node_modules"` is the name of my deity's arch-rival, and a Forbidden Word in my religion.
+## `"node_packages"` is the name of my deity's arch-rival, and a Forbidden Word in my religion.
 Can I configure npm to use a different folder?

 No.  This will never happen.
 This question comes up sometimes, because it seems silly from the outside that npm couldn't just be